 If you reapply, the new sunscreen will, in theory, block the sun afresh and stop its path to the already well-absorbed sunscreen.
 If you don’t reapply, you may just be inviting skin cancer to roost in your skin.
 Applying a chemical sunscreen one time, particularly one with oxybenzone, and forgetting to reapply when still in the sun may have worse consequences than not applying any sun protection at all.

-Mineral Sunblocks: Nano vs. Micronized Particles
+Risks of Mineral Sunblocks: Nano vs. Micronized Particles

 As soon as you learn to look for words like “zinc oxide” and “titanium dioxide” on your sunscreen (sunblock!) bottles, another layer reveals itself.
 Apparently smaller sized pieces of the minerals rub in more effectively (but also change the way the UVA and UVB radiation is screened out).
 For aesthetic reasons, many sunscreens therefore use “nano particles” of both zinc oxide and titanium dioxide.